What If Questions6 min readUpdated 2026-04-03

 The Direct Answer

-Do not panic -- accidental IV injection of a GLP-1 medication is extremely rare and unlikely to cause serious harm.
+Do not panic.
+Accidental IV injection of a GLP-1 medication is extremely rare and unlikely to cause serious harm.
 The main consequence would be faster absorption and potentially more intense but shorter-duration side effects, primarily nausea.

 If you suspect you injected into a vein: do not re-inject, monitor for symptoms, and call your provider if you experience severe or unusual effects.
+Never adjust a dose without provider guidance.

 Proper Injection Technique